 In November 2023, in connection with the completion of the IPO, which is not the qualified IPO according to the original term of the August 2021 Convertible Loan, the holder agreed with the Company to convert part of the loan with the carrying amount of RMB8.5 million into 340,365 class A ordinary shares at the conversion price of US\$3.5 per share.
-The Company applied the debt extinguishment guidance, recognized the fair value of Class A ordinary shares and derecognized the carrying value of the August 2021 Convertible Loan of RMB8.5 million, resulting in an extinguishment loss of RMB 4.0 million (note 23).
+The Company applied the debt extinguishment guidance, recognized the fair value of Class A ordinary shares and derecognized the carrying value of the August 2021 Convertible Loan of RMB8.5 million, resulting in an extinguishment loss of RMB 4.0 million (note 22).

 As of December 31, 2023, the remaining outstanding August 2021 Convertible Loan of RMB3.5 million was recorded as non-current liability at amortized cost.

-February 2022 Convertible Loan
+As of December 31, 2024, the remaining outstanding August 2021 Convertible Loan of RMB3.5 million was recorded as current liability at amortized cost.